wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/routing-requests-based-on-message-content.md

 10. Add **Send** mediators adjoining these log mediators and add the **ClemencyEP** and **PineValleyEP** endpoints respectively from the **Defined Endpoints** palette.

     !!!
 Info
         You have now configured the Switch mediator to log the `Routing to <Hospital Name>` message when a request is sent to this API resource.
-The request message will then be routed to the relevant hospital back-end service based on the hospital that is sent in the request payload.
+The request message will then be routed to the relevant hospital back-end service based on the hospital name that is sent in the request payload.

 11. Add a **Log mediator** to the **Default** (the bottom box) of the Switch mediator and configure it the same way as the previous Log mediators.

     !!!
 Note
-        Make sure to name this **Fault Log** and change its Value/Expression as follows:`fn:concat('Invalid hospital - ', get-property('Hospital'))`
+        Make sure to name this **Fault Log** and change its <b>Property Expression</b> as follows:`fn:concat('Invalid hospital - ', get-property('Hospital'))`

     The default case of the Switch mediator handles the invalid hospital requests that are sent to the request payload.
 This logs the message (`Invalid hospital - <Hospital Name>`) for requests that have the invalid hospital name.